About

 The sift model

-You can work through a single source when you have a few minutes, or sift everything at once.
-Either way, you leave with a clear picture of what's worth your time.
+You can sift a single source when you have five minutes — just the articles from one newsletter — or sweep everything at once.
+Either way, you leave with a clear head and a reading list that contains only what you genuinely want to read.

 What it does differently

-• Global deduplication.
+- Global deduplication.
 Articles are stored once, globally.
-If the same link appears in two newsletters you follow, you see it once.
+If the same link appears in two newsletters I follow, I see it once.
 No duplicates to dismiss.

-• Instapaper-first dispatch.
-When you save an article, it goes straight to Instapaper — with whatever tags you assign.
-Tags map to your Instapaper folders, so your reading list stays organised without extra effort.
+- Direct dispatch.
+When I save an article, it goes straight to my chosen destination with whatever tags I've assigned.
+Tags keep the reading list organised without extra effort.

-• Auto-suggested tags.
-Siftdeck looks at the article URL and suggests tags from your library.
-You confirm or change them in a second.
+- Auto-suggested tags.
+Siftdeck looks at the article URL and suggests tags from my library.
+I confirm or change them in a second.